-Pricing and incentives tool can be used to encourage the use of options like walking, biking, taking transit.
+Pricing and incentives tools can be used to encourage the use of options like walking, biking, and taking transit.
 If done well, pricing and incentives programs can make San Francisco’s transportation system more equitable.

 San Francisco's Transit-First policy—which prioritizes movement of people and goods with a focus on transit, walking, and biking instead of private automobiles—continues to guide our efforts amidst rapid growth and change.

 Transportation Demand Management is a set of programs and policies that seeks to reduce solo-occupancy car dependence by encouraging people to travel by transit, bicycling, walking, carpooling/vanpooling, or telecommuting.